 He is currently a member of the Competition and Markets Authority (formerly the Competition Commission) between 2009 and 2017 and is currently, a Trustee of the Legal Education Foundation, Chairman of the City Solicitors Educational Trust, Chairman of Ipswich Town plc and a vice president of Ipswich Town Football Club, Chairman of the Disciplinary Committee of British Universities and Colleges Sport, a member of the Mansfield College Development Board and chair of its Remuneration Committee and he has a number of other non executive roles.

 Jude Chin Chairman of Finance & Audit Committee, Member of School Committee and Trustee of Seckford Foundation Free Schools Trust

 Jude has a degree in Biochemistry from Bristol University and is a Fellow of the Institute of Chartered Accountants in England and Wales.
 He has extensive commercial and international experience gained from a 30-year career with KPMG.
 His experience includes auditing and advising on mergers, acquisitions and stock exchange listings, for public and private companies.
 He is a governor of the City Academy, Hackney, and the City of London Academy, Southwark.
 Jude is chair of SSAT (The Schools Network) Ltd, an education services provider and a non-executive director of Colchester Hospital University NHS Foundation Trust where he chairs the audit and risk committee.

 Wendy Evans-Hendrick Chair of Care Committee, Member of Property Committee and Member of Finance and Audit Committee

 Wendy holds a BA(Hons) degree from London University in Town Planning.

 After spending a short period as a town planner she moved into the field of housing association development, first in Norfolk and latterly in Suffolk.
 She has been Director of Development and Property Services for Orwell Housing Association since 1995 and also acts as the Director of Development for the e2 development consortium working on behalf of three other housing associations operating across East Anglia.

-Inga Grimsey Member of Finance & Audit Committee and Trustee of Seckford Foundation Free Schools Trust
+Inga Grimsey Member of Property Committee and Trustee of Seckford Foundation Free Schools Trust

 Inga was educated at Gravesend Grammar School and Regent Street Polytechnic (BA Hons Business Studies).